How to Unzip Files in Linux

 You can use regular expressions to match multiple archives.

-For example, if you have multiple ZIP files in your current working directory you can unzip all files using only one command:
+For instance, if you have multiple ZIP files in your current working directory , you can unzip all files using only one command:

 unzip '*.zip'

-Note the single quotes around the *.zip.
-If you forgot to quote the argument, the shell will expand the wildcard character, and you will get an error.
+Note the single quotes around *.zip.
+If you forget to quote the argument, the shell will expand the wildcard character, and you will get an error.

 To list the contents of a ZIP file, use the -l option: